-The teardrop-shaped island of Sri Lanka, located less than 100 miles off the coast of southern India, provides a delightful introduction to Asia's birds--with the added bonus of at least 32 endemic species and a host of endemic subspecies, some of which undoubtedly deserve elevation to species status themselves.
-But it's not just the locals that will attract our attention; the island shares roughly two-dozen regional endemics with nearby India and serves as a winter home to some highly sought-after species from both the subcontinent and the Himalayas.
+The teardrop-shaped island of Sri Lanka, located less than 100 miles off the coast of southern India, provides a delightful introduction to Asia’s birds--with the added bonus of more than 30 endemic species and a host of endemic subspecies, some of which undoubtedly deserve elevation to species status themselves--but it's not just the locals that will attract our attention; the island shares roughly three-dozen regional endemics with nearby India and serves as a winter home to some range-restricted and highly sought-after species from both the subcontinent and the Himalayas.

-Our tour visits all of the country's main habitats, beginning with the lush rainforests of Kitulgala and Sinharaja, which are home to many of the island's endemics, including the recently discovered (2004) Serendib Scops-Owl, the tiny White-throated Flowerpecker, and the spectacular Sri Lanka Blue-Magpie.
+Our birding tour visits all of the country's main habitats, beginning with the lush rainforests of Kitulgala and Sinharaja, which are home to many of the island's endemics, including the Serendib Scops-Owl (only described to science in 2004), the tiny White-throated Flowerpecker, and the spectacular Sri Lanka Blue-Magpie.
 We'll also visit the scrubby grasslands of Udawalawe, where Asian Elephants reign supreme, and the teeming mudflats and saltpans of Yala and Bundala national parks, where thousands of wintering shorebirds and herons gather.
 Then, after a visit to the forests and tea plantations of the central highlands and the remote high plateau of Horton Plains, we'll end our stay in the dry forests around Sigiriya.
-Over the course of the trip, we should have an excellent chance of seeing all the endemics--and then some!
+Over the course of the trip we should have an excellent chance of seeing nearly all of the endemics--and then some!

 Select the KEY INFO tab or click here for our itinerary plus space requests, status, fees, limits, and guides for any departure.